Haji-Salim99/crypto_market_data_pipeline/README.md

 - Supports incremental loading (append-only design)
 - Tracks historical data using timestamps

-## Overview

-This project is an end-to-end Data Engineering pipeline that extracts cryptocurrency market data from a public API, transforms it into a clean and structured format, and loads it into a PostgreSQL database for analysis.

-The pipeline is designed to simulate a real-world data workflow, including raw data ingestion, transformation, and incremental loading into a database.

 ## Pipeline Architecture

 The pipeline follows a layered architecture: